jmank88/nuts/README.md

 ### Exclusive Matches

-Using `PathConflict` before putting new paths to ensure the bucket remains conflict-free guarantees that `PathMatch` will never match more than one path.
+Using `SeekPathConflict` before putting new paths to ensure the bucket remains conflict-free guarantees that `SeekPathMatch` will never match more than one path.

 Examples: